 Business implications of Ontario’s climate action plan

-In light of these changes the already existing Ontario Greenhouse Gas Emissions Reporting Regulation has been amended and the amended requirements will apply to calendar year 2016.
+In light of these changes the already existing Ontario Greenhouse Gas Emissions Reporting Regulation has been amended and these amended requirements will apply to calendar year 2016.
 Reporters will have until June 1, 2017 to submit their annual GHG report.
-Mandatory third party verifications are required to be completed by September 1, following the year-end.
+Any required third party verifications are required to be completed by September 1, following the year-end.

 1. Does your company fall into one or more of the mandatory reporting requirements that are applicable now?
 Key pointers are if your company: